Skip to main content

 Valuing: Developing a commitment to certain values, beliefs, or attitudes.

-Organization: Prioritizing and organizing values into an internally consistent system.
+Organisation: Prioritising and organising values into an internally consistent system.

-Characterization by Value or Value Set: Internalizing values to guide behavior consistently.
+Characterization by Value or Value Set: Internalizing values to guide behaviour consistently.

 Characterization by a New Value System: A fundamental shift where values become a central aspect of one's identity.

-Illustration: Picture a spiral, symbolizing the continuous and evolving nature of the affective domain as individuals progress through stages of emotional and ethical development.
+Illustration: Picture a spiral, symbolising the continuous and evolving nature of the affective domain as individuals progress through stages of emotional and ethical development.

 By understanding and incorporating these three domains and their sub-themes, teachers can create holistic learning experiences that cater to diverse aspects of human learning and development.